phillipian/upload-automation/README.md

 - [ ] Sarah - add google doc functionality to the main script,
 ### Logistical To Do
 - [ ] Figure out how to access the photo server (we might just run it on a newsroom computer)
+- [ ] Standardizes slug and headline columns
 - [ ] Get a url column, photo directory column in budget
 - [ ] Get a standardized end of article string in each Google Document
 - [ ] Have to change config file to access real website